digitalmacgyver/viblio_classification/README.md

 * "-a" - This parameter says to use the approximate kernel that speeds up the kernel computation.
 Always recommended to use this.

 Output :  The output that is printed on to the screen has the C parameter used and the cross validation accuracy.
 Choose the highest cross validation accuracy and use its corresponding C value to change the "best_C" value  in the configuration file we passed in "-c" argument.
-We then use this modified C to learn the model in the next step.
+We then use this modified C in training the model in the next step.

 ### Step-7 Training the model